 • Assist in creating an IRB Authorization Agreement (IAA)

-• This is an agreement in which an Institution with a FWA will rely on the IRB of another institution.
-This is also referred to as using an “external IRB,” a very common practice in research today.
+• This is an agreement in which an Institution with a Federal Wide Assurance (FWA) will rely on the IRB of another institution.
+This is also referred to as using an “external IRB,” a very common configuration for IRB review in research today.

 If you need more information or would like to discuss specific aspects of your research, please email the CARAS Human Research Protections Program (hrpp@carasresearch.org).